|Hans Nielsen (#46948446)|

 From Virginia, and Maryland, and New York, on to North Carolina and into Tennessee, on to Missouri, Florida, and Texas, Ohio, and Iowa, Arizona, Utah, and California.
 Coast to coast in a little less than 400 years.

 My gg grandfather Rasmus Nielsen departed from Copenhagen, Denmark, on May 8th, 1865.
-He left Denmark to avoid conscription into the Danish army during the Danish-Prussian War.
 This was three days before my gg grandfather James William Newsom was paroled at Gainesville, Alabama as a prisoner of war after the surrender of the troops of Nathan Bedford Forrest.
 Rasmus found out when the ship arrived in New York Harbor that the Civil War was over.

 I read somewhere that a person dies three times.